mdasberg/grunt-karma-sonar/README.md

           test: '...', // the test directory within the cwd
           reports: {
               unit: '../path/result.xml', // the result file within the cwd
+              coverage: '../path/**/lcov.info', // the glob for lcov files'
-              coverage: '../path/**/lcov.info' // the glob for lcov files' }
+              itCoverage: '../path/**/lcov.info' // the glob for integration lcov files' }
         },
         {